-Cutting back on rent is one of the quickest ways to start saving a sizable sum of money each month.
+Cutting back on rent is one of the quickest ways to start saving a sizeable sum of money each month.
 If you currently live alone, one of the easiest ways to do this is to choose to live with a roommate.
 This immediately halves your rent, and if you choose to live with two additional roommates, you’ll pay roughly a third of what you’re currently paying.

 So, if you’re currently paying €1300 a month for a three-bedroom apartment and you get an additional roommate, you’d save €650 a month.
-If you decided to live with two people, you’d save around €870 a month—that’s nearly €10,500 a year!
+If you decided to live with two people, you’d save around €870 a month.
+That’s nearly €10,500 a year!

-If, however, you already live in a shared apartment, consider swapping to a smaller room.
+If you already live in a shared apartment, consider swapping to a smaller room.
 Rent rates are usually calculated in accordance with the size of the room being rented, so you could make some significant savings each month.
 What’s more, it may also encourage you to downsize, which could mean making a bit of extra cash by selling your unused items.

 9. Cut back on your utility bills

 Another great tip to save money fast is to cut back on your utility bills.
 Your electric bill and gas bill contribute to a significant chunk of your monthly fixed costs, so if you can reduce them, you can find yourself pocketing a fair bit of extra cash.
 Here’s how to do it:

 Change your energy provider.
 By making sure you’re on the cheapest tariffs on the market, you could save yourself hundreds of euros each month.

 Swap your light bulbs for LED light bulbs.
 Not only is an LED bulb 75–85% more energy efficient than a standard lightbulb, but it also lasts 15–25 times longer.

 Invest in a smart thermostat.
 This will adjust your central heating intelligently, potentially saving you a great deal of money.